 You do not need a technical background or any experience in computer science or programming to take this course.
 We will start from the very beginning so you can build up your knowledge and confidence as the course progresses.

-You should set aside about 10 to 12 hours per week to take this course.
+You should set aside about 10 hours per week to take this course.
 If you fall a bit behind, don't worry, some weeks will take less time than others so you will be able to catch up.

 Transform the way you think and learn the skills that are driving the technological revolutionEnrol now